Do limited company directors need income protection insurance?

 Executive protection policies will typically cover you for up to 80% of your income (in a combination of salary and dividends, plus possibly overtime and the value of any P11d benefits).

-This compares favourably to personal plans, which may only cover up to 65% of your income, although the proceeds of a successful executive policy claim are taxable, whereas those from a personally funded policy are not.
+However, the proceeds of a successful executive policy claim are taxable, whereas those from a personally funded policy are not.

 Things to consider when taking out cover